-- Relay signal #3 is normally used for the FORM (Mode Change) Relay option on AZX cabinet systems. - Relay signal #4 is normally used for the Transformer Option. - A 12V dc output is provided as well to drive a small signal relay to operate a large contactor.
+- Relay signal #3 is normally used for the FORM (Mode Change) Relay option. - Relay signal #4 is normally used for external Transformer control. - A 12V dc output is provided as well to drive a small signal relay to operate a large contactor.